kali-mx/BlogContent/Dawn2_BOF.md

 ```

 With Immunity Debugger run as Administrator on the Windows vm, run the python script above, sending 500 byte-encoded A's
-and end it with a nullbyte as instructed by the message we found earlier.
+and end it with a null-byte as instructed by the message we found earlier.
 We show we can overwrite the Execution Instruction Pointer (EIP) on the Stack with A's (41414141).
 Buffer Overflow vulnerability likely exists.

 ![test1](https://user-images.githubusercontent.com/76034874/181864956-0bf73890-b264-4522-89e8-fc1b6e5db3cf.png)